sanidhya-mitra/Amazon-Prime-Video-Dashboard-Project/README.md

 ---

 <div align="center">
 Thank you for exploring the Amazon Prime Video Dashboard.
 Your feedback and interest are greatly appreciated.
-I'm open to discussions and eager to assist.
-Connect with me on <a href="https://www.linkedin.com/in/sanidhya-mitra">LinkedIn | Sanidhya Mitra</a>
+I'm open to discussions and eager to assist.<br>
+   🌐 Connect with me on <a href="https://www.linkedin.com/in/sanidhya-mitra">LinkedIn | Sanidhya Mitra</a>
 </div>